Voltigeurs de Québec: Les Voltigeurs de Québec

 Les Voltigeurs de Québec originated in Quebec City, Quebec on 7 March 1862 as The 9th Battalion Volunteer Militia Rifles, Canada (or "'Voltigeurs of Quebec'").
 It was redesignated the 9th Regiment Voltigeurs de Québec on 8 May 1900, and, following the Great War, Les Voltigeurs de Québec on 29 March 1920.
 During the Second World War it was designated the 2nd (Reserve) Battalion, Les Voltigeurs de Québec on 10 May 1941 and Les Voltigeurs de Québec (Reserve) on 15 September 1944.
 After the Second World War it was designated Les Voltigeurs de Québec (Motor) on 1 April 1946.
 On 1 September 1954, it was amalgamated with Le Régiment de Québec (Mitrailleuses) and redesignated Les Voltigeurs de Québec (Mitrailleuses).
 It was redesignated Les Voltigeurs de Québec on 11 April 1958.
 On 22 February 1965, it was amalgamated with The Royal Rifles of Canada.
 The two regiments ceased to be amalgamated on 1 November 1966.

+Royal Rifles of Canada

+The 8th or Stadacona Volunteer Militia Rifles were founded on 28 February 1862, and became the Royal Rifles of Canada on 29 March 1920.
+This regiment was relegated to the Supplementary Order of Battle on 1 November 1966 and was amalgamated with the Voltigeurs on 22 February 2019.